 - A team may consist of 1 to 3 members.
-All team members must fish together i.e. use the same boat, bank, etc. Passengers are allowed in boat.
+All team members must fish together i.e., fish from same boat, shoreline, etc. Passengers are allowed in the boat.

 - Fishing times: Saturday – 5:30 am to 6:00 p.m.
 Sunday – 5:30 a.m. to 1:00 p.m.
 Scales open at 6:00 am.

 - Fish must be registered at Lucerne, Cedar Springs or Buckboard Marina weigh stations no later than one half (1/2) hour after the close of each tournament day.
 This means scales will close at 6:30 p.m. on Saturday & 1:30 p.m. on Sunday.
 No exceptions.